 To deal with these problems, MySQL enforces the following requirement: On a master server, creation and alteration of a routine is refused unless you declare the routine to be deterministic or to not modify data.
 Two sets of routine characteristics apply here:

-routine always produces the same result for given inputs.
+NOT DETERMINISTICcharacteristics indicate whether a routine always produces the same result for given inputs.
+The default is

 READS SQL DATA, and

-provide information about whether the routine reads or
+MODIFIES SQL DATAcharacteristics provide information about whether the routine reads or writes data.
+Either

 ERROR 1418 (HY000): This routine has none of DETERMINISTIC, NO SQL, or READS SQL DATA in its declaration and binary logging is enabled (you *might* want to use the less safe log_bin_trust_routine_creators variable)